Casheh/Casheh/README.md

 # Hi, I'm Cash :wave:

-I'm a developer with experience in the following areas:
+I'm a (ex) developer with experience in the following areas:

 ## Java
 * BukkitAPI